hehesam/Opencv_essential_modules/README.md

 Here is a list of the modules that are included in this repository:

 ### comperessor : This code contains two functions to resize and compress a GIF file using OpenCV and the Python Imaging Library (PIL).
 The user can specify the input file, output file, scaling percentage, and quality level to apply the transformations.

+### vidoes_compressor : This code defines a function resize_video_with_audio that takes an input video file, resizes it based on a given scaling percentage, and saves the resized video with audio to an output file.
+The function uses the moviepy library to handle video processing tasks.

+### vidoes_to_gif : it will convert mp4 file to gif image using moviepy pachege